-Handles wood, metal and plastic assignments with ease.
+Handles wood, metal, and plastic.
 Interchangeable blades require no tools.
-Powerful 3.4 amp motor enhances traditional handsaw motion.
+Powerful 3.4-amp motor enhances traditional handsaw motion.
+Reduces user fatigue by enhancing natural motion.

 Great for performing "field cuts" during camping and hunting trips.
-Locking pin is hardened steel, not plastic.
-Folds safely in rubberized handle between uses.
+The locking pin is hardened steel, not plastic.
+Folds up to give a compact design.
+The handle is comfortable to use.

-Rubber grip can become loose over time.
-Other folding saws available at lower price point.
+Rubber grip can become loose.
 Not recommended for woodworking projects.

 Ergonomic grip reduces hand and arm fatigue.
-Blade and teeth design improve efficiency per stroke, up to three times faster than traditional handsaws.
-Retail price price point is very impressive.
+Blade and teeth design improves stroke up to 3x faster than traditional handsaws.
+Coarse cutting teeth provide elements of both ripping and cross-cutting.

 As with any tool, choosing the right saw for the task at hand is a crucial first step before you get to work.
 However, if you are unfamiliar with saws, you may not realize how many types are available.
 For example, a saw that is great for cutting with the wood grain might not produce favorable results when you need to cut across the grain.

-The wide selection of saws on the market can be intimidating, but once you know what type is the right style for your needs, the decision becomes much easier.
-If you'd like to learn more about the different saw types that are available and how to use them, continue reading our buying guide.
+The wide selection of saws available can be intimidating, but once you know what type is the right style for your needs, the decision becomes much easier.

 The first step in finding the best saw is knowing what your options are.
 Every type of saw is designed with a specific type of cut and material in mind, though some types are more versatile than others.